ArcticSnow/photo4D/README.md

      pip install photo4d
      ```

-## Objectives

- 1. Obtain 2D snow cover extent map
- 2. Derive 3D maps for pairs of time-lpase pictures
- 3. improve design (targets, camera set up and settings, image preprocessing, number of camera...)
- 4. Assess accuracy, precision: compare to lidar, dGPS snow-deph measurements.
-What paramters have the largest influence on the results
- 5. try automating every steps of the algorithm, and combine scripts into one program (app)
- 6. Success??!

-## Use
+## Usage

 1. prepare your environment:
-      - create a Python 3.6 virtual environment in which you install the required libraries (see above)
+      - create a Python >= 3.6 virtual environment in which you install the required libraries (see above)
+      - create a folder for the project with inside the project folder a folder called Images containing itself one folder per
       - Organize your photo with one folder per camera.
-For instance fodler /cam1 constains all the im ages of Camera 1.
+For instance folder /cam1 constains all the images from Camera 1.
-      - create a folder for the project with inside the project folder a folder called Images containing itself one folder per camera
+       camera

 ```bash
 ├── Project
     └── Images